ConnorHenry/PropertyPal/README.md

 A NodeJS/React App to search Property Pal by location

-To use, copy repository to machine.
+To use, copy repository to machine.<br />
-Make sure you have NodeJS installed.
+Make sure you have NodeJS installed.<br />
-Open VSCode (Or another IDE / Terminal)
+Open VSCode (Or another IDE / Terminal)<br />
-Open folder and type "npm i"
+Open folder and type "npm i"<br />
-After everything is installed, type "npm start"
+After everything is installed, type "npm start"<br />
-This should start the server on http://localhost:3000, go there and follow steps This works best on Chrome.
+This should start the server on http://localhost:3000, go there and follow steps<br />
+This works best on Chrome.<br />

 ## Available Scripts